rsait/indoor3d/README.md

 ![Clustering of the room](images/pcd_room_clusters.png)

-We can also get and idea of the boundaries of the clusters:
+We can also get some idea about the boundaries of the clusters:

 ```python
 >>> list_clusters_painted = clusteringroom.paint_list_of_clusters(list_clusters)